Picke1id/Budget-Tracker/README.md

 If choosing to run locally, clone this repository to your machine or download zip file.

 ## Usage
-After the repository has been cloned, use terminal to change directories into "Fitness-Tracker" directory.
+After the repository has been cloned, use terminal to change directories into "Budget-Tracker" directory.
 Run the command "npm install" and then "node server.js", and then view application on http://localhost:3000/.
 Otherwise, the app can be accessed live at the Heroku link provided below.

 ## License
 ![License Badge](https://img.shields.io/badge/License-MIT-green)